dghdjd/Dig-Quixote/README.md

 Welcome to Dig-Quixote, a unique block-digging adventure game where you navigate through various levels, interact with different block types, and explore new game mechanics.

+# How to run the game

+The game is built using CMake and Visual Studio 2022.

 ## Milestone 1